 Electric submersible pumps

-One of the most significant technological improvements to our SAGD process has been the introduction of electrical submersible pumps (ESPs), rather than using natural gas, to bring the oil to the surface.
+One of the most significant technological improvements to our SAGD process has been the introduction of electrical submersible pumps (ESPs).
 We worked with various vendors to design and develop the pumps for SAGD operations, which were introduced at Foster Creek in 2003.